Adam Fieled (Plymouth Meeting, Pennsylvania, USA): "Into the Dawn"

 heart, which wanted to live as I had with Mary & Abby,

-full sensory immersion in a series of present moments.
+staunch sensory immersion in a series of starlit moments.

 That’s the key to Stacy’s dilemma, universalizing